dianakither/dianakither.github.io/README.md

 **Project Report:** [Data Mining Project - Colic in Horses.pdf](https://github.com/dianakither/myrepository/files/9740668/Data.Mining.Project.-.Colic.in.Horses.pdf) \
 **Data Sets:** [Data Set Link Colic in Horses.docx](https://github.com/dianakither/myrepository/files/9740670/Data.Set.Link.Colic.in.Horses.docx)

-In this project a wealth of clinical case data pertaining to horses presenting with abdominal pain collected by the University of Guelph was analysed to identify trends and correlations in clinical indicators.
-This was then utilised to identify key clinical indicators to determine whether a case should be managed surgically or medically.
+In this project, a wealth of clinical case data pertaining to horses presenting with abdominal pain collected by the University of Guelph was analysed to identify trends and correlations in clinical indicators.
+This information was then utilised to identify key clinical indicators to determine whether a case should be managed surgically or medically.

 ### Project 3:  Developing a Machine Learning Predictive Modelling Tool